CognizantOpenSource/maqs-java/docs/MAQS_1/utilities/helper/Config.md

 ## GetGeneralValue
-This pulls configuration values from MagenicMaqs section of your app.config.
+This pulls configuration values from ModularMaqs section of your app.config.
 It will return an emtpy string if the key is not found in the app.config.

 ```java
 Config.getGeneralValue("Key");
 ```

-This pulls configuration values from MagenicMaqs section of your app.config.
+This pulls configuration values from ModularMaqs section of your app.config.
 It will return the default value if the key is not found in the app.config.
 ```java
 Config.getGeneralValue("Key", "DefaultValueToBeReturned");
 ```